 How about a student exchange plan between Colombia and Nepal?

 I have not talked to any officials till now.
-But our university has conventions with numerous institutions of higher education in Germany, Mexico, the United States, and many other countries, and our Office for International Relations is always looking forward to filing specific agreements with universities abroad.
+But our university has conventions with numerous institutions of higher education in Germany, Mexico, the United States, and many other countries, and our Office for International Relations is always looking forward to signing specific agreements with universities abroad.
 I think, since both of these countries have so much in common, it will be very attractive to consider such a negotiation.
 Furthermore, the National University in Colombia and Tribhuvan University in Nepal are very comparable: Both of them are public universities on the national level—through some discussion we could formulate and sign a convention between these two universities, so that students from Nepal will have privileged access to our university in postgraduate programs and vice versa.

 How was your talk with the professors of Tribhuvan University about PhD programs?